pleabargain/EnglishHelpsYourCareer/verbs.md

 # to be scared
 # to be terrified
 # to be afraid
+- We are not afraid of the police.

 # to be worried
 # to be concerned
 # to be frightened